What Is An Ethical Will?

 An Ethical Will is an opportunity to state your values and beliefs about the things that have been important in your life, such as religion or spirituality, family, money, work, and environment.
 It can help to explain the provisions of your legal will (charitable bequests, disposition of assets, distribution of heirlooms).
 The process of writing an Ethical Will can help you to think about what is meaningful to you and how you would like to be remembered.
 It can help your family members to understand your wishes and to feel your continuing presence in their lives.
 It can strengthen the continuity between generations.

 Your Ethical Will can be not only an estate planning document but a life planning document, a tool for taking stock and moving on.
-Like your legal Will, your Ethical Will can be updated.
+Like your legal Will, your Ethical Will can be updated at any time.

 What Form Can My Ethical Will Take?